Implementing Celery for Asynchronous Ingestion Tasks

 return f"capture_initiated_{scanner_id}"

-Resource Partitioning & Routing Strategies
+Resource Partitioning and Queue Routing

 # celery_config.py (continued)